 Pedag Arch Support Added to Spring Step Dorotha - Orthotic Live - Recap

 A Pedag scaphoid pad is basically an arch pad for your shoe.
-In this example, placing the scaphoid pad into a dress sandal is pretty visible, which doesn’t translate to a great look.
-However, we have the solution to that.
+In this example, placing the scaphoid pad into a dress sandal is pretty visible, which doesn't translate to a great look.
+However, we have a solution to that.

-What Tony will do is take a corelated finishing material and add that onto the scaphoid pad to match the brown sole of the shoe.
+What Tony will do is take a correlated finishing material and add that onto the scaphoid pad to match the brown sole of the shoe.
 That will allow the Pedag pad to blend better with the dress shoe.

-Let’s talk about Pedag for a moment.
+Let's talk about Pedag for a moment.
 They are a fantastic company for over-the-counter inserts.
 Pedag® Insoles are hand-made in Germany from natural materials, such as cotton, bamboo, leather, cork, silver ion, wool, and shearling.
 Pedag provides arch pads, insoles, orthotics, and other shoe care products.
-Pedag’s goal has always been to promote the natural and healthy way of walking.
-Pedag has been a part of the Chiappetta Shoe family for years due to their great slew of products.
+Pedag’s goal has always been to promote a natural and healthy way of walking.
+Pedag has been a part of the Chiappetta Shoe family for years due to its great slew of products.

 With this customer, in particular, we are going to shave down the left pad due to the customer having a slightly different foot from the other.
 Using contact cement, it will tightly form to the sole of the shoe to prevent the pad from falling out after heavy use.

-The featured shoe in today’s live stream blog is the Spring Step Dorotha.
+The featured shoe in today's live-stream blog is the Spring Step Dorotha.
 The Spring Step Dorotha is a classic leather sandal that features elegant laser cutouts and an adjustable back strap.
 It has a genuine leather upper, round toe, adjustable back strap, lining, and padded insole.
-The heel height is approximately 2″ stacked and has a 1/4″ platform.
+The heel height is approximately 2"" stacked and has a 1/4"" platform.